prof-spock/FluidSynthPlugin/README.md

 The reason for being picky about the exact rendering is as follows: my scenario is a command-line based rendering of notation videos for a band (the _[LilypondToBandVideoConverter][LTBVC]_).
 Part of that chain is <TT>FluidSynth</TT>, but I want to experiment interactively with settings in a DAW to optimize the audio and then have a faithful reproduction of the external rendering pipeline within the DAW.

 The first component of this package is a DAW plugin called <B><TT>FluidSynthPlugin</TT></B>.
-It has a simplistic interface where you specify a soundfont, several fluidsynth settings and possibly a MIDI program to be selected by putting text data in a text field.
+It has a simplistic interface where you specify a SoundFont, several fluidsynth settings and possibly a MIDI program to be selected by putting text data in a text field.
 Then you are able to convert an incoming MIDI stream in a DAW to audio using the FluidSynth library.

 When playing around with that plugin some inexplicable differences to the command-line <TT>FluidSynth</TT> occured.
-Even when using innocent soundfonts (without chorus and other modulators), sample playback in the plugin and the command-line player were not absolutely identical.
+Even when using innocent SoundFonts (without chorus and other modulators), sample playback in the plugin and the command-line player were not absolutely identical.
 Analysis and contact with the <TT>FluidSynth</TT> team revealed that in that program MIDI events are quantized onto some processing raster in the millisecond range while the plugin quantizes them onto the smallest time unit: the sample raster itself.

 Hence another tool in this package circumvents the rasterization by the player of <TT>FluidSynth</TT>.
 That second component is a simplistic but pedantic command-line converter called <B><TT>FluidSynthConverter</TT></B>.
 It converts a MIDI file into a WAV file, is also based on the fluidsynth library and does the same sample-exact event feeding into that library as the plugin.